JDASoftwareGroup/kartothek/docs/getting_started.rst

 Unless specified explicitly on write, it is inferred from the passed data.
 On writing additional data to a dataset, we will also check that the schema of the new data matches the schema of the existing data.

-While two tables may have different schemas, every file belonging to a given table needs to have the same schema as the table.
-Furthermore, every partition needs to have a file for every table (empty files are allowed).

 .. admonition:: Writing multiple dataframes with identical schemas